10 best towns in Cornwall for a UK staycation

 Where to stay

-Stay in three-bedroom townhouse Fourshore, located just a stone’s throw from the ocean.
+I’d recommend staying in three-bedroom townhouse Fourshore, located just a stone’s throw from the ocean.
 Plus, there’s even in an outdoor shower to wash away the sand after a fun day at the beach!

 8. Truro

-The only city in Cornwall, Truro brings the perfect combination of countryside and culture.
+The only city in Cornwall, I think Truro brings the perfect combination of countryside and culture.
 Its iconic cathedral dominates the skyline, with its Gothic spires rising up into the sky.
-The buildings in the city comprise a mixture of Regency and Victorian architecture, all set right by the seaside.

 Truro offers unrivalled shopping provisions.
 The centre is pedestrianised and home to all the more recognisable retailers and restaurants.
-But you’ll also find a whole host of smaller independent shops hidden away on the backstreets.

 Truro Sunset